halnak/fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
 - `404` if the like object for this freetId is invalid
-- `409` user has not liked this tweet
+- `409` user has not liked this freet

 #### `DELETE /api/likes` - Remove freet's like object